Dividend Raised, Beat On FFO, Strong Growth From 5% Yielding REIT

 The Amazon (AMZN) impact weighted heavily on the mall REITs today.
 Amazon smashed estimates.
 While beating on earnings is nice, they also thoroughly beat on revenues.
 While their revenues were up substantially, the growth included the inclusion of Whole Foods Markets for $1.3 billion in sales and the growth in their Amazon Web Services.
 Consider that the growth was heavily influenced by those two factors:

-1. Owning physical retail stores
+1. Owning physical retail stores.

 2. Growth in Amazon Web Services which is a platform that does not compete with malls.